KarimaMahmoud626/Meal-Planning-App/README.md

 ### 🏁 Splash Screen
 - A beautiful animated **Splash View** that introduces the app.

+### 🧭 Onboarding
+- A smooth onboarding experience introducing the app’s main features.

+### Login With Screen
+- Has two login with buttons, one for login with google and another for login with facebook
 - Checks user authentication state:
   - If logged in → navigates to Home.
-  - If not → navigates to Onboarding or Login screen.
+  - If not → navigates to Compelete User Information Screen.
 - Built with **Cubit** for state handling and navigation control.

-### 🧭 Onboarding
-- A smooth onboarding experience introducing the app’s main features.

 ### 🧾 Grocery Module
 - Fetch grocery items categorized by type from **Firestore**.